Australian Public Service (Federal)

 How does a HECS/HELP debt affect APS take-home pay?

-APS employees with a HECS/HELP debt have a compulsory repayment withheld via PAYG once income exceeds the threshold ($54,435 in 2025–26).
-At an APS 6 salary of ~$105,000, this adds approximately $5,500–$7,000 annually on top of income tax.
-Use the Tax Calculator on this site with the HECS toggle enabled to see your exact take-home pay.
+APS employees with a HECS/HELP debt have a compulsory repayment withheld through PAYG once their income exceeds the repayment threshold ($67,000).
+The repayment is a share of income that rises as you earn more, so it grows as you move up the APS classifications.
+Enable the HECS toggle in the Tax Calculator on this site to see the exact effect on your take-home pay.

 Can APS employees salary sacrifice?

 Yes.
-APS employees can salary sacrifice into superannuation (concessional contributions taxed at 15% rather than your marginal rate — a saving of up to 32% if you're on the 47% rate).
+APS employees can salary sacrifice into superannuation, where concessional contributions are taxed at the concessional super rate rather than your full marginal income-tax rate — the higher your marginal rate, the larger the saving.
 Some agencies also offer novated vehicle leases.
 Check your agency's enterprise agreement and HR policies for the specific options available to you.

 What leave entitlements do APS employees receive?